BaptisteCarbillet/Vega/readme.md

 This repository provides code to program and control the DJI RoboMaster S1 after replacing its internal controller with a Raspberry Pi and a CAN HAT.

-Communication with the robot is handled via the CAN bus protocol, with additional support for MQTT-based messaging to enable remote monitoring and control
+Communication with the robot is handled via the CAN bus protocol, with additional support for MQTT-based messaging to enable remote monitoring and control.

 NB : the robomaster_sdk_can folder is directly taken from the GitHub of  [proroklab](https://github.com/proroklab/robomaster_sdk_can/tree/main)

 It was developped by [Jan Blumenkamp](https://www.cst.cam.ac.uk/people/jb2270)